⚠️ Hiking and scrambling are inherently dangerous activities. Please read my Disclaimer. ⚠️

 The view back to the first highpoint.

 Meanwhile, clouds pour over the Flatheads near North Kootenay Pass.
+However, Darrah SE4 (right) remains out in the open.

 Fortunately, it remained a gorgeous day in our neck-of-the-woods. 😊